micgresham/naquadah/docs/admin-ui.md

 # Admin Web UI

 The built‑in admin interface (enable with `-admin :8081`) provides real‑time control and visibility into the simulator.
+Run API only with `-admin :8081 -admin-no-ui` or on a separate REST-only port using `-rest :8082`.

 ## Enable